openforis/sepal-doc/docs/source/setup/gee.rst

     :title: SEPAL landing
     :align: center

-3. Next to the Google logo (:icon:`fab fa-google`) on the upper-right side of the **User Details** pop-up window, you will see the status of the connection between your SEPAL and GEE accounts (Note: if you have not connected your accounts, it will read *Disconnected*).
+3. Next to the Google logo (:icon:`fa-brands fa-google`) on the upper-right side of the **User Details** pop-up window, you will see the status of the connection between your SEPAL and GEE accounts (Note: if you have not connected your accounts, it will read *Disconnected*).

 .. thumbnail:: ../_images/setup/gee/user_interface_disconnected.png
     :title: SEPAL disconnected